Federal Railroad Administration (FRA), Department of Transportation (DOT).

 2. Definitions of Key Terms

 a.
-“Full Project Cost” means the total capital costs of a Maglev project Start Printed Page 57936including eligible project costs and the cost of stations, vehicles and equipment.
+“Full Project Cost” means the total capital costs of a Maglev project including eligible project costs and the cost of stations, vehicles and equipment.

 b.
 “Magnetic Levitation” or “Maglev” means transportation systems employing magnetic levitation that would be capable of safe use by the public at a speed in excess of 240 miles per hour.

 c.
 “National Environmental Policy Act (NEPA)” is a Federal law that requires Federal agencies to analyze the environmental impacts of a proposed action, in consultation with appropriate Federal, State, and local authorities, and with the public.
 The NEPA class of action depends on the nature of the proposed action, its complexity, and the potential impacts.
 For purposes of this NOFO, NEPA also includes all related Federal laws and regulations including: the Clean Air Act, section 4(f) of the Department of Transportation Act, section 7 of the Endangered Species Act, and section 106 of the National Historic Preservation Act.
 Additional information regarding FRA's environmental processes and requirements are located at https://www.fra.dot.gov/environment.